-The success of your experiments is firstly influenced by whether they are setup properly or not.
-Therefore a rigorous Quality Assurance (QA) process is needed before launching any new experiments.
+The success of your experiments is firstly influenced by whether they are set up properly or not.
+Therefore, a rigorous Quality Assurance (QA) process is needed before launching any new experiments.

-- Do a live preview of your variations, which can be done also when your experiment has draft status.
+Do a live preview of your variations, which can also be done when your experiment has Draft status.

 To find out how to preview a variation, read the following article: https://convert.zendesk.com/hc/en-us/articles/204506649-How-Do-I-Preview-Variations-

 For example, if the URL is http://www.mysite.com, you should visit the URL:

 Force a specific variation

 You can force a specific variation, by using certain query parameters.

 Example: http://www.mysite.com/test-page.html?_conv_eforce=123.678 where 123 is the experiment ID and 678 is the variation ID;

 You can find a more detailed explanation here.

 When forcing a variation, you must still match the Site Area and Audience conditions for this to work properly.